-Dr. Abraham’s expertise are in orthobiologics and translational research focused in bone regeneration after injury.
-She has used in vivo models to investigate the effect of bone morphogenetic protein-2 (BMP-2) and non-steroidal anti-inflammatory drugs (NSAIDs) on fracture healing.
-She is proficient in running pre-clinical trials, small and large animal surgical techniques, miroCT analysis, histology, statistical analysis, and failure analysis of bone.
-Her current interests involve spine biomechanics, bone biologics, and the manufacturing processes of medical devices and surgical instruments.
-Additionally, she has experience in developing Institutional Animal Care and Use Committee (IACUC) and Institutional Review Board (IRB) protocols.
+Dr. Abraham's expertise are in medical devices focused on orthopaedics and translational research.
+She has used in vivo models to investigate the effect of bone morphogenetic protein-2, non-steroidal anti-inflammatory drugs, and biomaterials on bone regeneration.
+She is proficient in running pre-clinical trials, animal surgical techniques, miroCT analysis, histology, statistical analysis, failure analysis of bone, and developing Institutional Animal Care and Use Committee (IACUC) and Institutional Review Board (IRB) protocols.
+At Exponent, her work has been focused in MRI safety labeling for medical devices, retrieval analysis, assessing medical device manufacturing lines, and regenerative medicine.
+She currently is an active member of the Orthopaedic Research Society and ASTM International’s Tissue Engineered Medical Products Subcommittee.

 Prior to joining Exponent, Dr. Abraham earned her Ph.D. in Biomedical Engineering from a joint program at Rutgers University and the New Jersey Institute of Technology.
-During the course of her Ph.D. she worked with orthopaedic surgeons and research scientists resulting in journal publications and academic conference posters.
+During the course of her Ph.D. she worked with orthopaedic surgeons, business development teams, and engineers to develop new regenerative medicine technologies.
 Her research included the use of in vivo and in vitro models to assess the safety and efficacy of orthobiologic adjuncts, biomaterials, and pharmaceuticals.

 Dr. Abraham has prior experience working in the private sector at Arthrex, Inc. with the Validation Engineering group.
 Here she gained skills for Class II and III medical device validation conforming to ISO 13485 standards.
 Dr. Abraham drafted and executed IQ/OQ/PQ protocols for equipment and processes adhering to cGMP and 21 CFR 820.
 Her primary focus here was to validate and incorporate new manufacturing processes into the current manufacturing system.